Negative partisanship: United States

 Alan Abramowitz, a professor of political science at Emory University, likens negative partisanship to a sports rivalry, where members of one side may have internal disagreements but are motivated to a far greater extent by hatred of the other side.
-According to his research, negative feelings towards the opposing political party have risen above positive towards one's own political party since the 1980s, along with the increase in straight-ticket voting.
+According to his research, negative feelings towards the opposing political party have risen above positive feelings towards one's own political party since the 1980s, along with the increase in straight-ticket voting.
 The phenomenon of negative partisanship was further exacerbated during the 2016 election, in which both major candidates, Donald Trump and Hillary Clinton, received record low "feeling thermometer" ratings in a Pew Research Center study.

 Rachel Bitecofer expands on Abramowitz's ideas, advocating a theory under which elections are fundamentally driven by voter turnout instead of swing voters as traditionally believed.
 In this framework, it is more important to turn out the base than appeal to ideological moderates.
-However, some like David Wasserman of The Cook Political Report have challenged this view, noting the phenomenon of Obama-Trump voters, or Americans who voted for Barack Obama in 2008 or 2012 (or both) and Donald Trump in 2016.
+However, some, like David Wasserman of The Cook Political Report, have challenged this view, noting the phenomenon of Obama-Trump voters, or Americans who voted for Barack Obama in 2008 and/or 2012 and Donald Trump in 2016.

+The rise of negative partisanship

+In today's society, partisanship in the United States has been transformed by two different trends.
+First, partisanship and ideological identity have become closely aligned.
+Democrats are overwhelmingly liberal, and Republicans are overwhelmingly conservative.
+This specific alignment strengthens the bonds between partisans and their political parties.
+The second trend that has transformed partisanship is the rise of negative partisanship.
+The American National Election Studies collected data for a feeling-thermometer scale to study the feelings of the people towards the parties.
+For the Democratic Party, the average rating went from 59 to 49 degrees from 2000 to 2016.
+On the other hand, there was a drop from 54 to 43 degrees from 2000 to 2016 for the Republican Party.
+Since the American National Election Studies created the feeling-thermometer scale in 1968, Donald Trump and Hillary Clinton have been the most unpopular major-party candidates.